Identity that

 when you flip the switch.

-Six auth methods, one flow
+Six auth methods, one adaptive flow

 Passkey enforcement policy